paul-j-hamilton/paul-j-hamilton.github.io/_pages/about.md

   - /about.html
 ---

-> I study the economic complements needed to realize the productivity gains offered by machine learning and artificial intelligence technologies.
-This includes data as a resource, human capital & skills, organizational processes, and business models.
+> I study the economic complements needed for firms to realize productivity gains from machine learning and artificial intelligence.
+These complements include data, human capital & skills, organizational processes, and business models.

 I am a first-year PhD student in the Technology & Operations Management (TOM) unit at Harvard Business School.
 I am advised by [Iavor Bojinov](https://www.hbs.edu/faculty/Pages/profile.aspx?facId=1199332) and [Hima Lakkaraju](https://himalakkaraju.github.io/).
 I am a member of Hima's AI4LIFE research group and Iav's Data Science Operations Lab, both a part of Harvard's D^3 Initiative.